 The program director (with input from the student and advisor) identifies three individuals to serve as Chair.
 These individuals must be current full-time, tenure-track faculty members at assistant professor rank or higher.
 For NGP students the external chair has to come from the outside the primary departments of the advisor and co-advisor.
 A holder of a secondary appointment in the advisor’s and co-advisor’s departments may serve as the external chair, provided that his or her primary appointment is in another department.
 This is true for external committee members as well.
 Please notice that faculty members of NGP can serve as external chairs for NGP students as long as the above mentioned stipulations are met.
 For NBA students, the chair and external committee member have to come from outside the Neuroscience department.
 Secondary appointments in Neuroscience are acceptable as long as the primary appointment is in another department.

 Nominations are submitted to the Senior Associate Dean via a PhD Chair Nomination Form along with a thesis title page and abstract.
-The nominations are reviewed by the Senior Associate Dean for Graduate Education.
+The nominations are reviewed by the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
 One faculty member is approved as Chair; notice of the selection is provided to the Chair, the student, the advisor, the program director and the graduate program coordinator.
 The student will include the Chair in planning for specific dates for the defense.

 After Thesis Registration